-Barlow suggested that the adaptation is the result of the visual system adjusting to new statistical dependencies between features.
+Barlow (1990) suggested that the adaptation is the result of the visual system adjusting to new statistical dependencies between features.
 It isn't just that neurons are "getting tired".
 Specifically, he suggested that perceptual systems adjust their representations of features to be independent or uncorrelated with each other (technically, independence is a stronger condition).
 This is a problem of neural self-organization, perceptual learning based on experience.
-Next we'll look at several neural networks that re-organize to decrease the correlations between their firing.
-One network may provide an explanation for McCulloch's color-contingent affter-effect.
+Next we'll look at a neural network that re-organize to decrease the correlations between their firing.
+This network may provide an explanation for McCulloch's color-contingent affter-effect as well as other adaptation effects (Clifford, Wenderoth, Spehar and 2000).